The Norfolk County Probate and Family Court has jurisdiction over all Canton, Dedham, Quincy, and Needham divorce and

 to Work for You in Norfolk County

-Massachusetts Family Law Group truly offers its clients the benefit of our home-court advantage.
+Pollack Law Group, P.C. truly offers its clients the benefit of our home-court advantage.
 Our attorneys are before the different judges in Norfolk County two, three, sometimes even four days in any given week.